elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-myelination-affect-the-speed-of-neural-signal-transmission.md

 url: /learn/psychology/questions/how-does-myelination-affect-the-speed-of-neural-signal-transmission
 score: -1.0
 related_article1:
-    id: 164825
+    id: 164832
-    title: What is the difference between the absolute and relative refractory periods, and how do they affect neural firing rates?
+    title: >-
+        How do synapses facilitate signal transmission between neurons?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-the-absolute-and-relative-refractory-periods-and-how-do-they-affect-neural-firing-rates
+    url: /learn/psychology/questions/how-do-synapses-facilitate-signal-transmission-between-neurons
 related_article2:
-    id: 164832
+    id: 164828
-    title: How do synapses facilitate signal transmission between neurons?
+    title: >-
+        What is the function of the nodes of Ranvier in neural communication?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-synapses-facilitate-signal-transmission-between-neurons
+    url: /learn/psychology/questions/what-is-the-function-of-the-nodes-of-ranvier-in-neural-communication
 related_article3:
-    id: 164829
+    id: 164820
-    title: What types of ion channels are involved in action potentials and how do they regulate ion flow?
+    title: >-
+        What is the threshold for an action potential and what are the refractory periods?
     subject: Psychology
-    url: /learn/psychology/questions/what-types-of-ion-channels-are-involved-in-action-potentials-and-how-do-they-regulate-ion-flow
+    url: /learn/psychology/questions/what-is-the-threshold-for-an-action-potential-and-what-are-the-refractory-periods
 related_article4:
-    id: 164823
+    id: 164828
-    title: How do concentration gradients and electrostatic pressure influence ion movement across the neuronal membrane?
+    title: >-
+        What is the function of the nodes of Ranvier in neural communication?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-concentration-gradients-and-electrostatic-pressure-influence-ion-movement-across-the-neuronal-membrane
+    url: /learn/psychology/questions/what-is-the-function-of-the-nodes-of-ranvier-in-neural-communication
 related_article5:
-    id: 164821
+    id: 164817
-    title: How do ion channels contribute to the generation and propagation of action potentials?
+    title: >-
+        What is the resting potential of a neuron and how is it measured?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-ion-channels-contribute-to-the-generation-and-propagation-of-action-potentials
+    url: /learn/psychology/questions/what-is-the-resting-potential-of-a-neuron-and-how-is-it-measured
 ---

 &nbsp;